Radical Samples and Examples

 Watts, Jill.
 God, Harlem, U.S.A.: The Father Divine Story.
 Berkeley, University of California Press, 1995.

 For previous works that explore the similarities and differences between Father Divine and Jim Jones and their teachings, see E. Black, The Three Virtual Intentional Communities Of God In A Body In Real Time (1868-2008), 2008.
 For other accounts of the relationship between Father Divine and Jim Jones and their followings, see Stephen C. Rose, Jesus and Jim Jones (New York: Pilgrim Press, 1979); Rebecca Moore, Anthony B. Pinn, Mary R. Sawyer, eds.
-Peoples Temple and Black Religion in America (Bloomington: Indiana University Press, 2004); and John R. Hall, Gone From the Promised Land: Jonestown in American Cultural History (New Brunswick, NJ: Transaction Books, 2004).
+Peoples Temple and Black Religion in America (Bloomington: University of Indiana Press, 2004); and John R. Hall, Gone From the Promised Land: Jonestown in American Cultural History (New Brunswick, NJ: Transaction Books, 2004).
 See also Jim Jones’ own account, Pastor Jones Meets Rev. M. J. Divine, 1959.